Federal tax probe into Biden’s son, Hunter, moves forward - NewsBreak

 A year earlier, then-President Donald Trump tried pressuring his Ukrainian counterpart, Volodymyr Zelenskyy, to launch investigations into the Bidens at the same time Zelenskyy was seeking military aid from the U.S.

-Trump was later impeached by the House over the phone call but was acquitted by the Senate .Copyright 2022 Nexstar Media Inc. All rights reserved.
-This material may not be published, broadcast, rewritten, or redistributed.
+Trump was later impeached by the House over the phone call but was acquitted by the Senate.

 Comments / 0